Crow Holdings: Trammell Crow Residential

-Crow Holdings Industrial
+Crow Holdings Development

 Crow Holdings Industrial was launched in 2013 to develop industrial facilities such as distribution, fulfillment, and last-mile logistics centers.
-Since 2013 it has developed about 60 properties and 23 million square-feet of industrial space for companies such as Amazon, Whole Foods, LG, and Williams Sonoma.
-During the fourth quarter of 2019 it had 8 million square-feet under construction and $275 million in property sales.
+Since 2013, it has developed about 60 properties and 23 million square-feet of industrial space for companies such as Amazon, Whole Foods, LG, and Williams Sonoma.
+During the fourth quarter of 2019, it had 8 million square-feet under construction and $275 million in property sales.

-In 2016 CHI opened an office in Southern California, and in 2018 opened additional offices to cover the Midwest and Northeast of the United States.
+In 2016, CHD opened an office in Southern California, and in 2018, opened additional offices to cover the Midwest and Northeast of the United States.
+CHD has established more than 285,000 multifamily units since 1977 and more than 68 million square feet of industrial space since 2013.

-CHI is committed to the use of green warehouse standards, using green and recycled construction materials whenever possible, and the installation of LED lighting and EV car charging stations is typical of CHI projects.
+CHD is committed to the use of green warehouse standards, using green and recycled construction materials whenever possible, and the installation of LED lighting and EV car charging stations is typical of CHI projects.

 Crow Holdings Office

-Crow Holdings Office (CHO), launched in January 2020, designs and builds office projects throughout the US.
+Crow Holdings Office (CHO), launched in January 2020, designs and builds high-end office projects.

+CHO is currently expanding its Old Parkland headquarters in Dallas.
+In 2024, CHO unveiled the largest mass timber office building in North America.
+Based in Frisco, Texas, this 7-story building sequestered more than “4,000 metric tons of CO2 and generated a 34% smaller CO2 footprint than comparable construction using reinforced concrete.”

 History

 1948-1979

-Trammell Crow built his first warehouse in Dallas, Texas in 1948, forming the Trammell Crow Company (TCC).
-From its founding through the 1980s, TCC’s primary business was the development and management of industrial, office and retail projects.
+Trammell Crow built his first warehouse in Dallas, Texas in 1948.
+From its founding through the 1980s, Trammell Crow Company's (TCC) primary business was the development and management of industrial, office and retail projects.
+In 1965, Trammell Crow and Mack Pogue founded Lincoln Property Company as a developer and manager of residential communities throughout the US.

-By 1971, Trammell Crow was the biggest private landlord in the USA, with over $1 billion in real estate.
+By 1971, Trammell Crow was the biggest private landlord in the US, with over $1 billion in real estate.
 In 1976 and 1977 the company re-organized into three separate but connected entities: the Trammell Crow Company for commercial development; the Trammell Crow Residential Companies for residential development; and Crow Family Holdings, which included the Dallas Market Center, warehouses and hotels.
 Trammell Crow held the position of CEO until 1977.
+In 1977 Pogue purchased Trammell Crow's share in the company.

 1980s

+In 1981, Trammell Crow founded Wyndham Hotel Corporation.

 In 1982 Trammell Crow Interests was established.
 TCI was headed by Trammell's son, Harlan Crow.
 TCI is the predecessor of Crow Holdings.
 By 1984 Trammell Crow was the biggest real estate developer in the U.S., with 140 million square feet of property in 73 cities.

 1990s

+In 1993, Trammell Crow Residential spun off its Northeastern division to create Avalon Properties Inc, a REIT based in Wilton, Connecticut.